alixdamman/memento/python/functions_for_dummies.rst

 .. code:: ipython3

     def it_helpdesk(problem):
-        """Return universal IT helpdesk answer"""
-        answer = "Hello,\n"
-        answer = answer + "Thank you for your request for support concerning:\n" answer = answer + problem + "\n"
-        answer = answer + "We will process it as soon as an operator is available.\n" answer = answer + "In the mean time, have you tried to turn it off and on again?" return answer
+        answer = "Thank you for your request for support concerning:\n" answer = answer + problem + "\n" answer = answer + "Before we do anything, have you tried to turn it off and on again?" return answer

 How to call functions?